-The Application Administrator is the University manager responsible for the operations and maintenance of the application, at the direction of the System Owner, Data Owner, and/or Data Custodian.
-Each system should have at least two Application Administrators (one primary, one secondary) where possible.
+The Application Administrator is the University employee responsible for the operations and maintenance of the application, at the direction of the System Owner, Data Owner, and/or Data Custodian.
+Each system should have at least two Application Administrators (one primary, one secondary) where staffing permits.
 The Application Administrator is responsible for the following:

 - 1. Implement security baseline, controls, and other requirements of the University's information security program on IT applications for which the Application Administrator has been assigned responsibility. - 2.
 If the application requires communication with other University systems, work with Information Technology Services to update or implement firewall rules and integrations with other systems. - 3.
 Assign access and accounts, adhering to Section 5: Logical Access Control.
 Promptly remove access of users who no longer need access and maintain principle of least privilege. - 4.
-Monitor application logs for anomalous activity and notify the IT Security Office of any potential threats or compromises of the application or accounts. - 5.
-Ensure application and security updates are applied in a timely manner. - 6.
-Complete annual role-based training.
+Monitor application logs for anomalous activity and notify the IT Security Office of any potential